-This explains the outcomes we are aiming for by the end of our current strategy plan, and how we will measure whether they have been achieved.

-measure whether they have Intended outcome Success criteria Attendance to continue to be high for disadvantaged pupils Disadvantaged pupils to have an average attendance of 96% or above Lateness and missed sessions minimised by effective tracking and parental engagement Improve the quality of teaching for disadvantaged pupils Teaching of disadvantaged pupils is good and frequently outstanding as measured by monitoring and assessments.
+This explains the outcomes we are aiming for by the end of our current strategy plan, and how we will measure whether they have been achieved. link to our trust disadvantage strategy measure whether they have been achieved. link to our trust disadvantage strategy Intended outcome Success criteria Attendance to continue to be high for disadvantaged pupils Attendance Disadvantaged pupils to have an average attendance of 95% or above Lateness and missed sessions minimised by effective tracking and parental engagement Improve the quality of teaching for disadvantaged pupils Expert Teaching Teaching of disadvantaged pupils is good and frequently outstanding as measured by monitoring and assessments.
 Quality of teaching results in disadvantaged pupils making good progress and achieving same standards as their non-disadvantaged peers Outcomes for disadvantaged pupils are above national standards and the gap is closing where one remains between national/ all Bexton pupils.
-Reading For disadvantaged pupils in Y6 to achieve above national standards for non-disadvantaged pupils.
+Mastery and Mindset Vocabulary and Literacy Attainment Mobility Reading For disadvantaged pupils in Y6 to achieve above national standards for non-disadvantaged pupils.
 For all disadvantaged pupils in Y6 to achieve positive progress scores For 80%+ disadvantaged pupils in Y1 to Y5 to achieve age-related expectations For 80% of disadvantaged pupils in Y1-Y5 achieve a positive progress score in internal tracking Phonics For 80%+ of disadvantaged children in Y1 meet the required level in phonics screening.
 Writing For disadvantaged pupils in Y6 to achieve above national standards for non-disadvantaged pupils.
 For all disadvantaged pupils in Y6 to achieve positive progress scores For 80% of disadvantaged pupils in Y1 to Y5 to achieve the expected standard in writing and increase the proportion of disadvantaged children achieving above (from 4%).
 For 80% of disadvantaged pupils in Y1-Y5 achieve a positive progress score in internal tracking Mathematics For disadvantaged pupils in Y6 to achieve above national standards for non-disadvantaged pupils.
-For all disadvantaged pupils in Y6 to achieve above national standards for non-disadvantaged pupils.
 For all disadvantaged pupils in Y6 to achieve positive progress scores At least 80%+ disadvantaged pupils in Y2 to Y5 to achieve age-related expectations For 80% of disadvantaged pupils in Y1-Y5 achieve a positive progress score in internal tracking EYFS 80% of disadvantaged pupils achieve age-related expectations by the end of EYFS (GLD) SEND Where children have an EHCP or SEND Support Plan, the school can demonstrate good levels of progress related to their area of need.
 Support disadvantaged pupils to thrive emotionally and socially.
-For all disadvantaged pupils to increase their score on the resilience scale (Jigsaw REST) from entry 2021 and the gap to reduce from 3%.
+Equity of Opportunity For all disadvantaged pupils to increase their score on the resilience scale (Jigsaw REST) from entry 2021 and the gap to reduce from 3%.
 For all disadvantaged pupils to talk about the positive impact Jigsaw has had on their emotional wellbeing.
 Our Pastoral Lead effectively supports disadvantaged children so that any barriers to their learning or emotional wellbeing are addressed.

-Activity in this academic year 2023-2024
+Activity in this academic year 2022-2023